 - Some folks will claim that paint stored correctly will last 10 years, but even if it does, would it still match for touch-ups?
 If you’re saving touch-up paint for more than 3 years, it’s probably not going to blend with the original color.
 It’s also probably leaving nasty rust stains on your shelf or floor.

 - Don’t fall into the trap of thinking that future owners of your home will appreciate leftover paint.
 In my experience, buyers want everything gone from the house.
 The only exception is if the whole home was just painted one neutral color for market (tip: a very popular option for the past couple of years has been the Sherwin Williams color known as Repose Gray).
 In that case, a little extra left over may be appreciated.

 - There are some paints worth saving: If the can has enough paint in it to complete a large area, it could be used to paint a particularly scuffed up wall.
 Other saves would be stain blocking primers and outdoor enamel in a reusable color like black or white, or paints that can legitimately be used for art or craft projects.

 Have I convinced you to pitch some of your cans of paint?
 Yes, it’s hazardous waste, but don’t let that keep you from taking care of it sooner than later.
-If you live in Fairfax county, cans of paint that are more than 25% full can be recycled at one of the landfill stations seven days a week.
-If it’s less than 25% full, the county says to leave the can open to dry out.
+In many parts of the country, cans of paint that are more than 25% full can be recycled at the local landfill.
+If it’s less than 25% full, leave the can open to dry out.
 Then you can take it out with the regular trash.
 Now all you have to do is scrub up those rust rings and enjoy the reclaimed space.